 Some countries in this region might face specific challenges in translating human rights-based standards into policy and practice.
-Policies that focus on the rights of individuals who belong to historically vulnerable populations may be especially difficult to pursue in some settings.
-25 Another major challenge with regard to 'mainstreaming' rights-based approaches is the perception of human rights as an imposed agenda,

-Improving the conditions for meeting human rights obligations opens a virtuous circle of mutual benefits for both affected individuals and broader society something that governments should only follow because international conventions oblige them to do so.
+Policies that focus on the rights of individuals who belong to historically vulnerable populations may be especially difficult to pursue in some settings.85 Another major challenge with regard to 'mainstreaming' rights-based approaches is the perception of human rights as an imposed agenda, something that governments should only follow because international conventions oblige them to do so.
 However, countries may also benefit from rights-based efforts to improve the status of historically marginalised populations, which can lead to lower rates of HIV transmission (and fewer health disparities in general) and to improvements in economic and development outcomes.86